Talesoft/dev-tool/README.md

 What is Phug Dev Tool?
 ----------------------

-The Phug Dev Tool is a command-line utility that comes with required libraries to develop the Phug template engine.
+Is a fork of the [phug/dev-tool](https://github.com/phug-php/dev-tool) tailored to the needs of tale-* components.

 Installation
 ------------